 - Pooboo Commercial Stationary Bike

-If you really want a smart exercise bike to help you sweat it out conveniently at your home and you just can’t stomach the price tag of a new Peloton, there are a few companies that offer similar features and a comparable all-in-one experience without costing you an arm and leg.
+If you really want an indoor smart exercise cycling bike to help you sweat it out conveniently at your home and you just can’t stomach the cost of a Peloton, there are a few companies that offer similar features and a comparable all-in-one connected fitness training experience without costing you an arm and leg for their bike and membership.

-The following top 5 Peloton bike alternatives will provide you with the best spin experience for a fraction of the price.
+The following 5 best Peloton bike alternatives may provide you with the best spin cycling training experience for a fraction of the price.

 1. Echelon Smart Connect Bike

-Echelon is a direct competitor to Peloton, and the company’s Connect line of bikes start at around $840.
+Echelon (read our bike review) is one direct cycling competitor to Peloton, and the company’s Connect line of bikes have a starting cost around $840 plus membership (often less than a health club).

-Well, most models come with a BYO screen; where they pair with your phone via Bluetooth for the cycle-class sessions.
-Aside from that, it’s hard to spot any major differences.
+Well, most models require you to provide your own screen; where they pair with your phone via Bluetooth for the cycle-class sessions for home.
+Aside from that, it’s hard to spot any major differences, and we think every one is sure to like this bike.

-The EX1 is the no-frills, entry-level, and cheapest model that offers a rather standard exercise bike package.
-The EX3 and the EX5 offer more features, including dumbbell holders, resistance knobs, and comfier seats.
+The EX1 Smart Connect is the no-frills, entry-level, and cheapest model that offers a rather standard studio exercise bike package and training experience.
+The EX3 and the EX5 offer more features, including dumbbell holders, resistance knobs, comfier seats, and access to Echelon workouts via their app and device of your choice.

-The EX5 offers the most similar experience to Peloton, with an in-built screen and features almost identical to the Peloton offering.
-Furthermore, the classes offered are straight off the Peloton playbook.
+The new EX5 Smart Connect may be designed to offer the most similar home experience and many of the same features to Peloton, with an in-built screen and features almost identical to the Peloton offering.
+Furthermore, the live and on-demand membership classes offered are straight off the Peloton playbook and may be a good way to get the studio exercise training classes you like from the included built-in screen display, if you want.

-The EX3 is priced just over $1,000, and it looks and feels like a premium product.
-It boasts a competition seat, lever-style adjustment, and a new motor for precise magnetic resistance.
-Other features include a 33 lb flywheel, a powder-coated, durable frame, 32 resistance levels, and the Echelon Fit App, which features virtual workouts accompanied by a personal trainer.
+The EX3 Smart Connect is priced just over $1,000, and it looks and feels like a premium product.
+Options include a competition seat, lever-style adjustment, heart rate tracking, and an upgraded motor for precise magnetic resistance.
+Other options include an upgraded seat, a 33 lb flywheel, a powder-coated, durable frame, 32 resistance levels, and the Echelon Fit App, which which links users to live and on-demand virtual health workouts accompanied by a personal trainer.

-With the app, any user can easily find a customized training program and ride to fit their personal needs.
+With the app, any user can easily find a customized training program and instructors and ride at home to fit their personal needs.

-For a limited time, you can get a free iPad Air with your purchase by using the “AIR” code at checkout.
+Don’t have a device option?
+For a limited time, you can get one free iPad Air device with your purchase by using the “AIR” code at checkout.
 However, keep in mind that you do have to buy the app and a subscription to Echelon’s workouts to use the bike as you’d do with Peloton.

-Still, you will be getting 30 days for free, and even with the monthly premiums, you will be saving a fair amount of money.
+Still, you will be getting 30 days for free, and even with the monthly premiums, you may be saving a fair amount of money and have the option of returning if the bike isn’t a good fit or you don’t like it.
+There aren’t many riders who decide they don’t like this bike, though.

 2. NordicTrack Studio Cycle

-The NordicTrack S22i offer much of the key features that most people long for in a Peloton.
-While the NordicTrack S22i is the most expensive alternative on this list, it’s the most comparable to Peloton, and is still considerably cheaper.
+The NordicTrack S22i with iFit offers much of the key features that most people appreciate about a Peloton cycling experience.
+While the NordicTrack S22i with iFit is the most expensive cycling alternative on this list, it’s the most comparable option to Peloton, and is still a considerably cheaper option.

-The bike has stylish and sleek looks, and comes with a 22-inch HD display with an interactive touchscreen.
+The bike has stylish and sleek looks, and comes with a built-in 22-inch HD display with an interactive touchscreen used for their iFit training workouts.

-The screen essentially broadcasts the iFit Coach, which lets you access high-energy studio sessions with professional trainers who can control the incline, decline, and resistance of your machine in real time – something Peloton is yet to offer.
+The screen essentially broadcasts the iFit Coach, which lets you access high-energy studio sessions with professional iFit trainers who can control the incline, decline, track your heart rate (with right add-ons) and resistance of your machine in real time – something Peloton is yet to offer.

-Moreover, every purchase comes with a one-year membership to the classes.
+Moreover, with every purchase a one-year iFit membership to the classes is included.

-The NordicTrack app currently has a 1 million users membership base.
-With the app, users can create challenges, participate in live classes, track progress over time, and even add friends.
+The NordicTrack app currently has a one million user membership base.
+With the app, users can create challenges, may participate in live classes at home, track progress over time, and even add friends they like.

-You can also add up to 4 profiles, meaning four different people can use it.
+You may also add up to 4 profiles with out an additional cost, meaning four different people can use it if they like.

 3. Schwinn IC4